 Since this is a site dedicated to all things drink related, and milk is a delicious drink, I should probably tackle the debate over raw milk.
-This is an interesting topic because it encompasses science, politics, health and flavour and I have become increasingly interested with the future of food, hence my Yokel side project.
-But let's talk about milk.
+This is an interesting topic because it encompasses science, politics, health and flavour and I have become increasingly interested in the future of food.
+But let’s talk about milk.

 For well over a century pasteurization was considered an important aspect in food safety, though it was not practised universally around the globe, but the potential health hazards of raw milk were recognized globally.

 From 1998 to 2011 the CDC has reported that, among dairy product outbreaks, 79% or 148 incidents involved raw milk.
 These resulted in 2,384 illnesses, 284 hospitalizations, and 2 deaths.
 Most of these illnesses were caused by Escherichia coli, Campylobacter, Salmonella, or Listeria.
 The most serious part was that 82% of the outbreaks involved at least one person younger than 20 years old.
 Raw milk accounts for only 1% to 2% of total dairy consumption.